froger-me/pirple-node-masterclass/Homework Assignment 1/README.md

 ```
 {
 	"hello": "Hello World! (try and give me a GET parameter \"name\")",
-	"content": "Let's shout your raw content out loud! (try to send some raw text in with the POST method)"
+	"content": "Send me content and I will childishly mock you! (try to send some raw text in with the POST method)"
 }
 ```